ojii/viceroy/docs/index.rst

 For now, QUnit and Jasmine are supported, but you can add support for your preferred testing library if you want to.

+As for Python frameworks, Flask and Django are supported out of the box, but again you may feel free to add support for the framework of your choice.

+Note that how to extend Viceroy is not yet documented, as the API is not finalized yet.

 ********
 Contents